openstack/tooz/doc/source/tutorial/coordinator.rst

 If a driver does not support a feature, it will raise a :class:`~tooz.NotImplemented` exception.

-This example program loads a basic coordinataor using the ZooKeeper based driver.
+This example program loads a basic coordinator using the ZooKeeper based driver.

 .. literalinclude:: ../../../examples/coordinator.py